-Cardiff Bay is home to a big white Norwegian Church type structure, complete with Norwegian flag. it’s in the capital of Wales and it’s not even Welsh.
+Cardiff Bay is home to a big white Norwegian Church type structure, complete with Norwegian flag.
+It’s in the capital of Wales and it’s not even Welsh.
 Seriously, people – what were you thinking?

-Anyway, it sits in the Bay, glimmering in the sun and might damage your eyes with its perfect white panelled exterior, so it’s best to stay well back from it.
+Anyway, it sits in Cardiff Bay, glimmering in the sun and might damage your eyes with its perfect white panelled exterior, so it’s best to stay well back from it.
 Swansea’s probably the safest bet.

 The church is famous for being the location of worship for a young man called Roald Dahl.
 I’m led to believe he wrote some books for kids about peaches and giants and stuff.
 Sounds a bit tedious, tbh, but whatever.